A Static Checker for Memory-Related Bugs Triggered with C++ Smart Pointers

 Command-line format:

-part specifies the following
+$ driver [command] [VAR=value] [-j <nproc>]The [command] part specifies the following

-: Perform analysis. -
+functionalities: - analyze: Perform analysis. -

-: Generate only the bug report index
+index: Generate only the bug report index

-: Generate only the CTU
+index.html. - exfnmap: Generate only the CTU

-: Generate the analysis input file list
+index file. - genifl: Generate the analysis input file list

-using the compilation database. - archive
+using the compilation database. - archive: Archive the last

 analysis report and log (rename these two folders with timestamps). -

-: Print the list of input files being analyzed. -
+sources: Print the list of input files being analyzed. -

-View the analysis log using the less
+View the analysis log using the less command. -

-: Display help information (this is the default action
+help: Display help information (this is the default action

-when no parameters are provided). - helpexe
+when no parameters are provided). - helpexe: Display help

 information for the Spelton executable program.

-The variable definitions [VAR=value]
+The variable definitions [VAR=value] can include the

-: Specify the input file list. -
+following variables: - IFL: Specify the input file list. -

-: Specify the output path for log files (default is
+OUT: Specify the output path for log files (default is

 Since this script is a makefile, all command-line arguments of GNU

-Make are also valid, such as -j
+Make are also valid, such as -j and -k.

 This chapter provides a recommended analysis workflow, using the MySQL and Aria2 projects mentioned in the Spelton tool paper as examples.